Treasuring the Death of Christ

 1 Corinthians 1:30-31

-We normally boast in our own accomplishments, excluding God's grace.
-But Christ's work means we brag about what He has done: “My Savior has accomplished my salvation.
-What do you think of that?”
+We normally get it backwards, crediting our own strength and excluding God's grace.
+But when Christ is the greatest treasure, we brag about His work: "My Savior has accomplished my salvation.
+What do you think of that?"

-Nobody brags about something worthless.
-We boast in victory and achievement.
+Nobody brags about something insignificant or a lack.
+People boast about victory and achievement.
 Those who truly know Christ are compelled to speak highly of what He has done.

 For I decided to know nothing among you except Jesus Christ and him crucified.